brotchie/altcoinstatic/README.md

 `./coinyesbest.py generateindex` to generate the static ranking page `output/index.html`.

-Serve output/ using to view the site. e.g.
+Serve output/ using to view the site.
+For example

     twistd web --path=output -p 8082
     google-chrome http://localhost:8082/